novak-stevanovic/nuterm-gfx/README.md

 ## Usage instructions:

 Compile your project with flags: `$(pkgconf --cflags nutermgfx)` and link with flags: `$(pkgconf --libs nutermgfx)`.
 For this to work, make sure that pkg-config searches in the directory of the .pc file generated in the installation process.
+See demo.c for usage examples.